 2) It does feel rewarding in a manner that is different than commercial work.
-I’ve had housewives and other family members thank me for coming over because they were actually losing sleep and only by employing ScanTech could they get the educated and balanced answers they were looking for.
+I’ve had housewives and other family members tearfully thank me for coming over because they were stressed to the point of actually losing sleep and only by employing ScanTech could they get the educated and balanced answers they were looking for.

 3) What amazed me is how many people seemed very comfortable with me in their home.
 If they did not accompany me, (which was surprisingly common) I always asked: “Are there any areas of the house where you do not want me to go?”
 Even with their pets and young children in other rooms by themselves, they would say: “Go wherever you need in order to complete your survey.”
 I still think back on that and am gratified that I engendered such trust immediately in others and I NEVER had a problem or a complaint about my services.